Toshiko Hamayotsu

+Early life

 She was born in Taipei, Taiwan (then under Japanese administration) and graduated from Keio University in 1967.
 She passed the bar examination on her third attempt in 1969 and was admitted to the bar in 1972.

+Political career

 She was elected for the first time in 1992 as a representative of Tokyo in the House of Councillors.
 In the 2004 election she switched to the national proportional representation slate.
 From January to November 1998, she served as the president of the New Komeito Party.
 She announced her retirement from politics at the end of 2009, which became effective following the 2010 election.

 In 2002, she proposed a bill to create an enhanced version of life imprisonment for serious offenses, with the ultimate goal of sparking debate about the abolition of the death penalty in Japan.

+Post-political career

 She was co-managing partner of the law firm of Hamayotsu & Hamayotsu in Kojimachi, Tokyo.
 In 2011, she became an adjunct professor of law at Soka University.

+Death

 On February 16, 2023, Komeito announced that Hamayotsu died in November 2020 at age 75.